team-sisyphus-project/crm-tool/doc/developer/01-supabase-configuration.md

 Warning: Free quota for email features is very low.
 If you encounter problems when creating a user or reseting a password, you can increase the sending limit via a custom STMP server setup.
 Please refer to the [supabase documentation](https://supabase.com/docs/guides/auth/auth-smtp) if this is your case.

+## Password Reset And Invitations

+An user can be invited to the CRM by an administrator.
+The user will receive an email with a link to set their password.
+The password reset feature is also available.
+You don't have to worry about these processes, Atomic CRM handles them for you, using Supabase.

 ## Fequently Asked Questions

 - I have a **Security Definer View** error in **Security Advisor**